berangeregallais/neolens-docs/docs/2-api-reference/api-troubleshooting.md

 :::

-::note 📝
+:::note

-How to handle `401 Unauthorized` errors?
+How to handle `401 Unauthorized` errors ?
 Verify your API key is valid and included correctly.

 Check if the token expired or was revoked.